 Our Values

-Relational fundraising asks are a welcome to our movements.
+Relational fundraising asks are an invitation to our movements.

-Everyday people-powered movements should be resourced by everyday people.
+Everyday people-powered movements should be, can be, and for most of organizing history has been resourced by everyday people.

 From grassroots disengagement and widening wealth gaps, our movements are increasingly funded by high-net-worth institutions and individuals.
 This focus can shift movement organizations’ priorities from experimenting and scaling their work to spending time on activities that service funder-focused metrics and reporting.
 Building donor organizer capacity allows us to move back toward our grassroots origins of building people power through resourcing.